muhammetselimfe/HMWFT/README.md

 ## Customizing Tracked Cryptocurrencies

-To modify the list of tracked cryptocurrencies, edit the `cryptoList` array in `index.js`.
+To modify the list of tracked cryptocurrencies, edit the `DEFAULT_CRYPTO_LIST` array in `config.js`.
 The names should match the IDs used by the CoinGecko API.

 ## License